 My 44-year-old husband is an extremely healthy guy.
 He’s handsome.
 He’s fit.
 He is an at-home-dad and chases our 3 kids under the age of 5 around all day.
 We grow and cook most of our food.
 He is a martial artist.
 We go to acupuncturists and chiropractors.
 We take supplements.
 We meditate.
 We think we are really healthy people.

-Although there are symptoms we can look to in hindsight, we had no reason to suspect the 7+ cm aneurysm off his aortic root.
-We had no idea has been in heart failure for years apparently.
+Although there are symptoms we can look at in hindsight, we had no reason to suspect the 7+ cm aneurysm off his aortic root.
+We had no idea he had apparently been in heart failure for years.

 Immediately when we got to the ER I poured him into a wheel chair.
 Two nurses came out to help us.
 I would later learn this was Keri and Jeremy.
 I will never forget the look in Jeremy’s eyes when he took Chris’s blood pressure and looked up at me.
 We both knew something was very, very wrong.
 From there, everything went very quickly.
 We are so blessed that everyone seemed to know exactly what this could be.
 A CT room that started with just a few turned into a room of many and I could feel the dire nature of what was going on.
 Everyone kept using that word all night, “dire.”
 Dr. Jason Schneltzer held such a perfect calm space with us while Chris continued to fall deeper into respiratory failure and they had to intubate him.
 A nurse with a lovely brown curl of hair falling over her shoulder told me that I had to ride in the front of the ambulance, “there is a chance your husband may not survive transport” I was told.